StaticPHP/StaticPHP/docs/Markdown-Files.md

 ## MetaData Support

+StaticPHP has MetaData support for Markdown files.
+Refer to the [MetaData](MetaData.md) documentation for more.

+## Functional Blocks Support

-There is currently no MetaData support, but this is planned.
+There is currently no functional blocks support for Markdown files.
+This is planned and will likely be added in the future.

+Functional blocks can still be used with other files.
+Refer to the [Functional Blocks](Functional-Blocks.md) documentation for more.